shw3512/shw3512.github.io/proj/cysec-g30.md

 ### Passwords

-- Still common form of authentication
+- Still a common form of authentication

-- Poll questions (ask aloud, answer to yourself)
+#### Poll questions

+(Ask aloud to the group, answer silently to yourself.)

-    - How many passwords do you have? (order of magnitude estimate)
+- How many passwords do you have?
+    - Give an order-of-magnitude estimate: 1, 10, 100, 1000,....
-    - How do you manage them all?
+- How do you manage your passwords?
 (Select all that apply.)
-        1. I use the same password for all my accounts.
+    1. I use the same password or similar passwords for most or all of my accounts.
-        2. I write down my most commonly used passwords on a sticky note and post it on my computer screen \| keyboard \| desk drawer.
+    2. I write down my most commonly used passwords on a sticky note and post it on my \{ computer screen \| keyboard \| desk drawer \}.
-        3. I save them in my Web browser (using the "remember me" feature).
+    3. I save them in my Web browser (for example, using the "remember me" feature).
     4. I write down my passwords in a notebook and look them up when I need them.
     5. I use a password manager.
-- Tradeoffs!

-## Best practices

-### Passwords
+- Discuss the tradeoffs of each method of password management.

+#### Password best practices

 - Don't reuse
 - Make sufficiently long